 Women’s Economic Mobility Hubs

-In partnership with the Bill & Melinda Gates Foundation, WFN has launched a Women’s Economic Mobility Hub to increase support and resources necessary to advance economic mobility among women and girls in the wake of the COVID-19 crisis.
+In partnership with the Bill & Melinda Gates Foundation, WFN has supported the creation of regional Women’s Economic Mobility Hubs to increase support and resources necessary to advance economic mobility among women and girls in the wake of the COVID-19 pandemic.